saleor/app-sdk/docs/apl.md

 - `domain` - Domain of the API
 - `token` - Authorization token
-- `apiUrl` - Full URL to the Saleor GraphQL API
+- `saleorApiUrl` - Full URL to the Saleor GraphQL API
 - `appID` - ID of the app assigned during the installation process
 - `jwks` - JSON Web Key Set available at `https://<your-saleor-domain>/.well-known/jwks.json`, cached in the APL for the faster webhook validation